Richard Parsons (businessman): Prominent connections

-Personal life
+Personal life and death

-In 1968, Parsons married Laura Ann Bush, a community activist with a doctorate in child psychology, who he met at the University of Hawaii.
-They have three grown children.
+In 1968, Parsons married Laura Ann Bush, a community activist with a doctorate in child psychology, whom he met at the University of Hawaii at Manoa.
+They had three children.

-In 2009, he had a child with model-philanthropist MacDella Cooper as a result of an extra-marital affair.
-Being of Liberian ethnicity, Cooper founded the MacDella Cooper Foundation in 2004 to help orphans and abandoned children in Liberia following the Second Liberian Civil War.

 In 2015, Parsons was diagnosed with multiple myeloma, a rare form of blood cancer.
-Though he went into remission after Stem-cell therapy, complications in 2018 caused him to step down from his role as Interim Chairman of the Board of CBS.
+Though he went into remission after stem-cell therapy, complications in 2018 caused him to step down from his role as interim chairman of the board of CBS.

+Parsons died in New York City on December 26, 2024, at the age of 76.
+According to his friend Ronald S. Lauder, the cause of Parsons's death was bone cancer.